pupil-labs/pl-neon-matlab/README.md

 - Ubuntu 20.04 LTS
 - MacOS 11.6.7 (Macbook Pro, Late 2013)

 Both the MATLAB and Octave implementations have been tested for speed, stability, and numerical consistency on all platforms.
-For example, on the old Macbook Pro with Python 3.7 and Matlab R2019a, the speed of common function calls was 0.0055 seconds on average (0.0038 seconds median), matching the speed of the Python packages on modern systems.
+For example, on the old Macbook Pro with Python 3.7 and Matlab R2019a, the speed of common function calls was 0.0055 seconds on average (0.0038 seconds median), matching the speed of the Python packages on modern systems, as desired.